-The Council is working with the National Institute of Water and Atmospheric Research (NIWA) to monitor air quality in Motueka, Riwaka and Brooklyn during May to August 2019.
-We’re monitoring smoke emissions (particulate matter, PM10 and PM2.5) associated with wood burning, traffic and fires.
+Council commissioned the National Institute of Water and Atmospheric Research (NIWA) to monitor air quality in Motueka, Riwaka and Brooklyn during May to August 2019.
+This was to monitor smoke emissions (particulate matter, PM10 and PM2.5) associated with wood burning, traffic and fires.

-We’ve installed a network of outdoor air quality sensors – called ODINs (outdoor dust information node) – on street lights and power poles around the area.
-NIWA are also using weather station data to track daily air movement and temperatures.
-The data will enable NIWA’s air quality scientists to analyse how smoke moves and disperses under different conditions, and how much pollution residents are exposed to.
+A network of 22 outdoor air quality sensors – called ODINs (outdoor dust information node) – were installed on street lights and power poles around the area.
+NIWA used weather station data to track daily air movement and temperatures.
+The collected data enabled NIWA’s air quality scientists to analyse how much pollution residents are exposed to.

 The results of the monitoring indicate:

 Following the recommendations in the report, Council will be undertaking a monitoring programme in autumn/winter 2020 to establish a baseline of information using the Council’s Air Quality NES accredited monitoring station.
 The monitoring station will be moved to the east side of the township where the highest smoke concentrations were recorded.
 This will confirm if there is an air quality issue that requires permanent monitoring and a need to introduce management tools.
 The Air Quality NES only requires the identification and monitoring of airsheds where air quality standards are likely to be breached.

 In addition to monitoring, staff will continue to provide education and best practice advice regarding home heating and outdoor burning as part of the Council’s wider air quality work programme.